 Does Peloton Have Rowing Classes? – [Helpful Guide]

-Peloton digital app is offering a wide range of running, cycling and yoga classes.
-However, most people ask, does peloton have rowing classes?
-The answer is no, the peloton is not offering rowing classes.
+Peloton digital app offers a wide range of running, cycling, and yoga classes.
+However, most people ask, does Peloton have rowing classes?
+The answer is Yes, the peloton is offering rowing classes.
 The only classes that need cardio equipment available are cycling and tread.

 However, some peloton classes such as Boot camp and tread Boot camp can be utilized with a rowing machine.
 Let’s try to find out how to integrate rowing together with peloton classes.